post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-mlkem.md

 When the SecP256r1MLKEM768 group is negotiated, the client's key_exchange value is the concatenation of the secp256r1 ephemeral share and ML-KEM-768 encapsulation key.
-The ECDHE share is the serialized value of the uncompressed ECDH point representation as defined  in Section 4.2.8.2 of {{!RFC8446}}.
+The ECDHE share is the serialized value of the uncompressed ECDH point representation as defined  in {{Section 4.2.8.2 of !RFC8446}}.
 The size of the client share is 1249 bytes (65 bytes for the secp256r1 part and 1184 bytes for ML-KEM).

 When the SecP384r1MLKEM1024 group is negotiated, the client's key_exchange value is the concatenation of the secp384r1 ephemeral share and the ML-KEM-1024 encapsulation key.
-The ECDH share is serialised value of the uncompressed ECDH point represenation as defined in Section 4.2.8.2 of {{!RFC8446}}.
+The ECDH share is serialised value of the uncompressed ECDH point represenation as defined in {{Section 4.2.8.2 of !RFC8446}}.
 The size of the client share is 1665 bytes (97 bytes for the secp384r1 and the 1568 for the ML-KEM).

 ### Server share